Dapid/fast-pycwt/README.md

 could be, and I don't know how much time I could put to develop this further.
 No no promises here!

-If this is of any use to you, please, feel free to fork.
+If this is of any use to you, please, feel free to fork and let me know, I may be able to help.